syilmaz/dutch_transliterate/README.md

 To provide **attribution or cite this work** please use the following text snippet:
 ```
-german_transliterate, Copyright 2020 by repodiac, see https://github.com/repodiac for updates and further information
+dutch_transliterate, Copyright 2020 by repodiac, see https://github.com/repodiac for updates and further information
 ```

 ## Version History

-* `0.1.3` - some bugfixes in various ops: `weekday`, `month`, `amount_money` and acronyms, also some minor stuff fixed here and there (**update highly recommended**)
-* `0.1.2` - removed the following ops from the list of default ops, since (as mentioned in the documentation below) they are highly error-prone (many false-positives).
-You can still use them via explicitly adding them to the `transliterate_ops=[...]` list.
-The ops removed are:
-	* `month`
-	* `weekday`
-	* `math_symbol`
-* `0.1.1` - added command-line interface for default usage (no phoneme encoding and experimental stuff left out)
-* `release 0.1` - initial release of the software, still a lot of `ToDo`s and some more experimental features (see documentation); also exception handling could be improved
+* `release 0.1` - initial fork from Repodiac's repo

 # Installation/Setup